G-Core/product-documentation/documentation/cloud/virtual-instances/customize-initial-setup-for your-instance.md

   - ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABgQDLoSbgtCDju1vmEOws3cBpU5BDZJ3iwuHb0HnNaxJDDU72TYp4DZRxhkSy7KAGCnGl1x1et3i8TR9HeYLzF4B6+lBkHL3cfxuKqrTr7bYUNmmhxMj1THdH5lyS5ezYQGsd/QUryPNw9mbl1WrWu7sbyihF+B9+tHDoJ7owUehgHEG90XNJRFFe/ZHU+wHzJIRpQxFtdfZghwSBfRGJLTL6/nJtO39P7nAen48vH4iSzJYwsNtrWLG7Sr4kU6q8UJD+lCJ2IIumr6p66W9wh7IwgPED5ABQziSFCRXbeZIraaFvAhsV0r90u9t8cR8Yf2hU1rKcEaPRxYFC3IrrY94GnjTnzSE9p9a8DnF4G28/DHSMiTQd5yJKlED/n0piHMEMiJUpAruz3eHTqBz4T8taSZGuoqG4S6qrow6zigfesrWTmqegGUcQDdkTxj6DA5xtK2IIQSTsatQ9+7ggUIOFKGjoSKFxj2rJfxBjFS4pYFjOQBTdzz6ZCJjaMkhTXK8= account-name@hostname
 ```

-Once the instance is up and running, you can view the content of `authorized_keys` by running the below command:
+Once the instance is up and running, you can view the content of *authorized_keys* by running the below command:

 ```
 cat ~/.ssh/authorized_keys
 ```

 You should see the configured ssh-rsa key listed in the result.
-Also, the other machines should be able to access this instance via ssh.
+The other machines should also be able to access this instance via SSH.

-## Add repositories and install packages
+## Add Repositories and Install Packages

-When using the virtual instance, the default installed packages are usually not enough for you to do your tasks.
-For example, if you’re a software engineer, you need to use `docker` to build the application image, or use `nmap` and `traceroute` to debug your application network.
+When using the virtual instance, the default installed packages are usually not sufficient for you to perform your tasks.
+For example, if you’re a software engineer, you need to use docker to build the application image, or use *nmap* and *traceroute* to debug your application network.

-Adding the below configuration into your **User Data** field helps you install the docker, nmap, and traceroute tools when the instance boots up.
+Adding the below configuration into your User Data field helps you install the *docker*, *nmap*, and *traceroute* tools when the instance boots up.

 ```
 #cloud-config